gardener/landscaper/docs/usage/Blueprints.md

   file: path to file # path is relative to the blueprint's filesystem root
   template: # inline template

-# exportExecutors are a templating mechanism to
+# exportExecutions are a templating mechanism to
 # template the export.
 # For detailed documentation see #ExportExecutions
-exportExecutors:
+exportExecutions:
 - name: execution-name
   type: GoTemplate | Spiff
   file: path to file # path is relative to the blueprint's filesystem root